-1. A pregnant woman shall be granted additional time for a medical examination upon her request if said examination is to be performed during working time.

-2. Upon the submission of documents evidencing the medical examination, the hours of absence of a pregnant woman from work due to medical examinations shall be considered as excusable and she shall retain her remuneration.
+- 1. A pregnant woman shall be granted additional time for a medical examination upon her request if said examination is to b performed during working time. - 2.
+Upon the submission of documents evidencing the medical examination, the hours of absence of a pregnant woman from